Ah, the dreaded C-word: cardio.

 In order to avoid these issues (and thinking), I usually just one of my friends in the fitness industry design a workout for me, or even crowd source it and let people on twitter tell me how I should be abusing myself.

-Thankfully, as of this week, I don’t have to worry about that for the next year, because Ferruggia has officially done my thinking for me.
-This week, Jason released a sweet new book called Renegade Cardio.
-It’s a compilation of the best cardio workouts that Jay has ever written, all bundled up nice and neat in one place.
+Thankfully, as of this week, I don’t have to worry about that for the next year, because Jen Sinkler has officially done my thinking for me.
+This week, Jen released a sweet new book called Lift Weights Faster.
+It’s a compendium of the best metabolic resistance training workouts that Jen has ever written, all of which are more effective than traditional cardio, and all bundled up nice and neat in one place.

 Best part?
-It’s on sale for like 10 bucks.
-(Well, 9.95, actually.)
-Think about that for a second: 52 workouts for $9.95 = $0.19 per workout.
-If you do conditioning once a week, Jason just did your thinkin’ for you for a year.
+It’s on sale this week to celebrate the launch for 50% off.
+Think about that for a second: 130 individual workouts for less than the cost of a steak dinner.
+If you do conditioning twice a week, Jen just did your thinkin’ for you for over a year.
 Pretty solid investment.

-Anyway, from what I understand, the program is on sale for the rest of the weekend, so pick it up and get started.
+Anyway, like I said, the program is on sale for the rest of the week, so pick it up and get started.
 Unless, you know, you don’t like good programs or being in good shape or getting good deals.
 In which case, don’t get it.